the project

 The European Commission’s support for the production of this publication does not constitute an endorsement of the contents, which reflect the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein.

 We want to support digital capabilities of the higher education sector and stimulate innovative learning and teaching practices.
-For those reasons we would like to achieve the following specific goals:

 – Define applicable standards (documentation) and methods and common language/understanding (glossary) for the construction/evaluation of 3D models CVCH (Computer-based Visualisation of Architectural Cultural Heritage)